-The YELP program also reaches young people outside of school at after school programs, on Fridays in the Salida district and on the weekends.
+The YELP program also reaches young people outside of school at after school programs, on Fridays in the Salida district, and on the weekends.

 GARNA’s goal is to expand the program to additional school districts and communities and is currently seeking funding to do so.

-2017 Extra-Curricular and Friday Enrichment Programs
+Winter/Spring 2018 Extra-Curricular and Enrichment Programs

-2016-17 GARNA Friday Enrichment – in partnership with Salida Recreation Department
+GARNA Friday Enrichment – in partnership with Salida Recreation Department

 Students will use the outdoor classroom and learn about wildlife and wildlife habitat through crafts, journaling and games.
 Participants must register through Salida Rec, 539-6738.